 If you want to edit a PDF, of fill in a PDF form, you may be thinking that your only option is to print it out, fill it in with a pen and then scan it and send it back.
 Luckily it’s not necessary to go to such lengths.
 There are free apps that make it easy to edit text in a PDF, including adding your signature, adding comments, and redacting information.
 You can also combine lots of PDFs, rotate pages, reduce the size of a PDF, and even convert PDFs to Word, Excel and other file tips.
 And it doesn’t have to cost a thing.

-Here we look at a collection of PDF apps that, although the full version will cost you, the free trial version has a lot of the necessary functionality for a one-off PDF editing requirement.
+Here we look at a collection of PDF apps that are either completely free, or have a free trial version with a lot of the necessary functionality for a one-off PDF editing requirement.

 Some of these apps do certain things better than others, so the best PDF editor for you will depend on what you need to do with it.
 For example, if you want a PDF editor that can use OCR (optical character recognition) to read the text on a page you have scanned, and allow you to edit it, we have an option that can allow you to do that.
 Alternatively, if you are looking for a PDF editor that’s simple to use and flexible enough to let you fill in a form without pulling out your hair, we have one below.
 We have even found a PDF tool that will let you import a PDF into Word (or Pages) and edit it there.

-Some of these apps are free - including Preview, which is the PDF reader that is bundled with macOS.
-We have also looked at a number of apps that have free trial versions - which means that you may decide to pay the full price, or a monthly subscription - to use the app after the trial ends.
+While som of these apps are free, such as Adobe Reader, and others, namely Preview, are bundled with macOS, there are some others worthy of consideration that have free trial versions - which could be enough for a spot of one-off PDF editing, or might eventually require you to pay the full price, or a monthly subscription - to use the app after the trial ends.

 We have looked at the following features and abilities of the PDF Editors reviewed here: